jo/microcouch-js/README.md

 # Microcouch
 A minimal Pouch-like implementation of a CouchDB compatible in-browser couch.
 Basically this is for educational purpose by now.
 I already learned a lot.

 **Disclaimer:** Microcouch is an absolute beta version, which currently serves more for educational purposes.
 I'm experimenting with various optimizations here to speed up replication.
+You probably want to use [PoouchDB](https://pouchdb.com/) instead.

 Data model compatible to PouchDBs experimental `indexeddb` adapter.
 It uses PouchDBs [pouchdb-merge](https://github.com/pouchdb/pouchdb/tree/master/packages/node_modules/pouchdb-merge) module.